xiota/geany-preview/Readme.md

 ## License

-The Preview plugin for Geany is licensed under the [GPLv3](License.md) or later.
+The Preview plugin for Geany is licensed under GPL-3.0-or-later.

-Some code is taken from the [Code Format](https://github.com/codebrainz/code-format/) and [Markdown](https://plugins.geany.org/markdown.html) plugins, which are written by [Michael Brush](https://github.com/codebrainz) and licensed under the GPLv2+.
+Some code originated from the [Code Format](https://github.com/codebrainz/code-format/) and [Markdown](https://plugins.geany.org/markdown.html) plugins, which are written by [Michael Brush](https://github.com/codebrainz) and licensed under GPL-2.0-or-later.